wAnnotate/webAnnotate/static/cosmicdb/README.txt

-Description of columns in the cmc_export.tsv file
+Description of columns in the cmc_export.tsv file (MODIFIED)

 GENE_NAME - The gene name for which the data has been curated in COSMIC.
 In most cases this is the accepted HGNC symbol ACCESSION_NUMBER - The transcript identifier of the gene